piezox/deja/README.md

-# AWS Q CLI Uploader
+# DejaQ: AWS Q CLI Uploader

-This Python script provides a command-line interface for uploading files or adding URLs to AWS Q. It supports both local file uploads and adding URLs to existing web crawler data sources in AWS Q.
+DejaQ is a Python package that provides a command-line interface for uploading files or adding URLs to AWS Q. It supports both local file uploads and adding URLs to existing web crawler data sources in AWS Q.

 ## Features